 - There is (little to ) no scientific evidence that supports healthy people wearing masks.
 The THA site gives quotes from even the World Health Organization and CDC that agree about the lack of science.
 (They have now flip-flopped on that view.
-It does not seem to be because of new science but apparently that their earlier negativity was designed to keep consumers from hoarding scarce medical masks.)
+It does not seem to be because of new science but is apparently that their earlier negativity was manipulation to keep consumers from hoarding scarce medical masks.)

 - Masks obscure your facial features and impede normal social interaction.